Metamorphosis (Alien: Earth): Development

-In July 2025, FX announced that the third episode of the season would be titled "Metamorphosis", and that it would be written by series creator Noah Hawley and co-executive producer Bob DeLaurentis, and directed by executive producer Dana Gonzales.
+In July 2025, FX announced that the third episode of the first season of Alien: Earth would be titled "Metamorphosis", and that it would be written by series creator Noah Hawley and co-executive producer Bob DeLaurentis, and directed by executive producer Dana Gonzales.
 This marked Hawley's third writing credit, DeLaurentis' first writing credit, and Gonzales' second directing credit.

 Writing

-Samuel Blenkin mentioned that Hawley used an episode from The Twilight Zone, "It's a Good Life", as his point of reference for Boy Kavalier's characterization in the episode.
+Samuel Blenkin mentioned that Hawley used The Twilight Zone (1959-1964) episode "It's a Good Life" as his point of reference for Boy Kavalier's characterization in the episode.
 He says, "I don't think he ever has a question that he doesn't know best", further adding "He definitely thinks that he's doing good for the world.
-It's just in order to do good in the world, people need to get out of his fucking way."
+It's just in order to do good in the world, people need to get out of his fucking way".

 Regarding Morrow's question of "when is a machine not a machine?", Hawley explained that the idea was to explore how a person believes himself to be human before realizing they could be a machine, and whether they can fit in that world.
 He added that the idea was further raised because the character lost his family and everyone he knew, "if being a machine means maybe you feel it all less, that would attractive to him."